paesanilab/Data_Repository/MOF-808/README.md

 plumed.dat: PLUMED input file for running umbrella sampling MD simulations.

-CONFIG.01: the DLPOLY2 input file for the initial configuration of MOF-808 at 5% RH.
+CONFIG.01: the DL_POLY_2 input file for the initial configuration of MOF-808 at 5% RH.

-FINAL_CONFIG.01: the DLPOLY2 outputfile for thelast configuration of the MOF-808 loaded at 5% RH after randomization and full 1 ns NPT run.
+FINAL_CONFIG.01: the DL_POLY_2 outputfile for thelast configuration of the MOF-808 loaded at 5% RH after randomization and full 1 ns NPT run.

 Remark:
-For this study, most of the simulations in this work were executed using DL_POLY_2.
-Umbrella sampling simulations were executed using LAMMPS integrated with PLUMED.
-LAMMPS input files tested and have capability to perform identical simulations to simulations done in DL_POLY_2.
+For this study, most of the simulations in this work were executed using an in-house version of DL_POLY_2.
+However, we reccomend users instead utilize [LAMMPS](https://github.com/lammps/lammps) and have included LAMMPS input files that have been tested to perform identically to simulations done in DL_POLY_2.
+Umbrella sampling simulations were executed using LAMMPS integrated with [PLUMED v2.8](https://github.com/plumed/plumed2).